Utkarshydv/everything-ai-website/README.md

-# 🎨 AI Media Generator
+#  AI Media Generator and Chat

 An AI-powered web app that lets you generate **chat responses**, **images**, **voice audio**, and **video prompts**